What goes in each bin

 These items can't be recycled through our service:

-• bottles and jars with non-glass items inside (cigarette butts, food or liquids)
+- bottles and jars containing non-glass items (such as cigarette butts, food or liquids)

 Food and garden waste bin